ekomsSavior/subs_attack/README.md

 by: ekomsSavior and DA3

-subs_attack is a CLI tool that runs an automated subscription.
+subs_attack is a CLI tool that runs an automated subscription sign-up attack

 ---